by Per Bothner (SRFI 163), Peter McGoron (design), John Cowan (editor and steward)

 This is a specification of a lexical syntax

 for multi-dimensional arrays.
-It is a modest alteration of
+Textually it is an alteration of

 SRFI 163, which